cmgoffena13/DE-Capstone-Portfolio-1/README.md

 ## DBT Write-Audit-Publish Pattern
 I had a lot of fun trying to figure out how to efficiently audit the data.
 I treated it as a challenge of "what if these pipelines became very large".
 DBT is great to easily get started and just fire away queries at your engine, but it takes work to figure out how to use it at scale.

 My solution was to write the models to query a date that was supplied at run time.
 This allowed increments to happen and audits on the incremental data specifically so I wasn't auditing old data and wasting compute.
-I wrote a detailed article on how I set up a Write-Audit-Publish pattern in DBT that I used in this project.
-Link: https://medium.com/@cortlandgoffena/dbt-write-audit-publish-9b5fc6bbd73d
+I wrote a <a href=https://medium.com/@cortlandgoffena/dbt-write-audit-publish-9b5fc6bbd73d>detailed article</a> on how I set up a Write-Audit-Publish pattern in DBT that I used in this project.

 ## DBT Tags